AmirArdroudi/AmirArdroudi.github.io/content/featured/OperationSandwich.md

 ---
 <small> May 2019 </small>

 The Sandwich-Operation will serve as a math game that teaches students how to apply mathematics in real-world problems that involve operations on rational numbers.
 In this game, you work as a new employee at SandiShop.
 You should deliver the orders and calculate the bill.
-This project was particularly challenging because it was the first time working with this company, I have developed and programmed the game in conjunction with my teammate's design, some of the challenges that I faced was working with the custom new SDK that LoL provided, connecting to the API (sending and receiving messages and authentication), and we faced a very condensed timeline and fortunately, we met the deadline.
-This project prepared me to tackle many projects in the future with ease.
+This project was particularly challenging because it was the first time working with this company.
+We faced a very condensed timeline and fortunately, we met the deadline.
+This project prepared me to tackle time limits and working under pressure.

+**My responsbilities in this game were:**
+ - developing the game in conjunction with my team member's design
+ - working with the custom new SDK that LoL provided, connecting to the API (sending and receiving messages)